spookylukey/django-views-the-right-way/source/anything.rst

 * Sometimes you might have to write a little bit of code to make it do what you want, rather than being able to find something already written.
 But you are a software developer, you write code.
 Take responsibility and just do it.

-In time you'll find ways to make your code more concise if you find yourself writing the same things over and over, and don't be afraid to make some mistakes along the way.
+* It doesn't have to be perfect yet.
+In time you'll find ways to make your code more concise if you find yourself writing the same things over and over.
+Don't be afraid to make some mistakes along the way.

 Next up - :doc:`context_data`.